 I spent a while searching in hopes to find one that resembled my grandma’s.
 Truth is, I was only a child and didn’t remember how grandma made the bread.
 In the end, I had to turn to Natasha’s Kitchen.

-I consult her blog any time I am unsure about any traditional recipe and she never disappoints.
-I followed her recipe religiously except for the finishing touches.
-I used chocolate chips instead of traditional raisins and I topped it with white chocolate instead of sugar glaze.
+Here is my rendition of the recipe.
+I used chocolate chips instead of the traditional raisins and I topped it with melted white chocolate instead of sugar glaze.

-Now I can relax knowing that once again my Easter table with be crowned with this gorgeous bread that’s been enjoyed by generations of others before us.
+So you can indulge before the day knowing that your Easter table will be crowned with this gorgeous bread, that’s been enjoyed by generations of others before us.

 More Easter recipes